huggingface/huggingface_hub/CONTRIBUTING.md

 2. If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people consulting the issue know you are working on it);
-3. To indicate a work in progress please prefix the title with `[WIP]`.
+3. To indicate a work in progress please prefix the title with `[WIP]`, or mark the PR as a draft PR.
 These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged;
 4. Make sure existing tests pass;
 5. Add high-coverage tests.
 No quality testing = no merge.
-7. Due to the rapidly growing repository, it is important to make sure that no files that would significantly weigh down the repository are added.
+6. Due to the rapidly growing repository, it is important to make sure that no files that would significantly weigh down the repository are added.
 This includes images, videos and other non-text files.
 We prefer to leverage a hf.co hosted `dataset` like the ones hosted on [`hf-internal-testing`](https://huggingface.co/hf-internal-testing) in which to place these files and reference them by URL.
 We recommend putting them in the following dataset: [huggingface/documentation-images](https://huggingface.co/datasets/huggingface/documentation-images).
    If an external contribution, feel free to add the images to your PR and ask a Hugging Face member to migrate your images